Breakthrough-Energy/PreREISE/README.md

 # PreREISE
-This package defines the scenario and calls the Matlab simulation engine.
+This package defines the scenario and calls the MATLAB simulation engine.
 The name stands for pre Renewable Energy Integration Study Engine.
 After setting up the scenario in REISE you create an entry in ***ScenarioList.csv***.
 This file contains all scenarios.
 The location of the list on the server is `/home/EGM/`.

 ## 1. Setup/Install
-This package requires Matlab, Gurobi, and Matpower.
-Make sure to put the paths from Gurobi and Matpower into the ***add_path.m*** file.
-Before installing this package, Matlab, Gurobi and Matpower must be installed first.
+This package requires MATLAB, Gurobi, MATPOWER and WesternInterconnect.

-### A. Matlab
+### A. MATLAB
-Install Matlab and proceed as follows:
+Install MATLAB and proceed as follows:
 ```
 cd "matlabroot\extern\engines\python"
 python setup.py install